 Jesus attracted crowds and preached to 1000′s but He invested most of His time with the core team of twelve.

-Too often we put too much emphasis on one leader instead a building a team.
+Too often we put too much emphasis on one leader instead of building a team.

-The ability and capacity of your leadership team determines the size and effectiveness of your church.
+The ability and capacity of your leadership team determine the size and effectiveness of your church.

-The best resource I can recommend that will help you in the area of becoming great at gaining, training and retaining church volunteers is Volunteer Rocket Core Coaching.
+The best resource I can recommend that will help you in the area of becoming great at gaining, training and retaining church volunteers is Church Fuel.

 For truly phenomenal church growth you have no choice but to invest your best into your leadership core.

 Start now and look for people you can start raising up and mentor them.
 Make it easy for people to step up and volunteer.

 Again, growing your leadership team will not just happen – you must be intentional about it, pen it into your schedule, and it’ll pay dividends.

 In order to make a lasting impact it’s going to take building teams.